-The following table sets forth information regarding outstanding options and shares reserved for future issuance under our existing equity compensation plans as of June 30, 2018:
+The following table sets forth information regarding outstanding options and shares reserved for future issuance under our existing equity compensation plans as of June 30, 2019:

-Plan Category Number of Shares to be Issued Upon Exercise of Outstanding Options, Warrants, and Rights Ex of Weighted- Average ercise Price Outstanding Options, arrants, and Rights Number of Shares of Outstanding Restricted Stock Weighted- Average Exercise Price of Outstanding Restricted Stock Number of Shares Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Shares Reflected in Column (a) and (c)) (a) (b) (c) (d) (e) Equity compensation plans approved by stockholders 135,000 \$ 6.32 856,989 N/A 319,000 Equity compensation plans not approved by stockholders N/A N/A N/A N/A N/A Ф Total 135,000 \$ 6.32 856,989 N/A 319,000
+Plan Category Number of Shares to be Issued Upon Exercise of Outstanding Options, Warrants, and Rights Weighted- Average Exercise Price of Outstanding Options, Warrants and Rights Number of Shares Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Shares Reflected in Column (a))

+(a) (b) (c)

+Equity compensation plans approved by stockholders 130,000 \$ 6.
+28 229,000

+Equity compensation plans not approved by

+stockholders N/A N N/A

+Total 130,000 \$ 6.
+28 229,000